7,100,000 pageviews

 A Short History Of Scientific Criminal Identification

-Because a set of inked, rolled-on fingerprint impressions can be classified or grouped into ridge patterns--loops, whorls, and arches--arrestees who use aliases can be physically identified.
-Through centralized fingerprint repositories comprised of millions of fingerprint cards, individual arrest histories can be maintained on habitual offenders.
+Because a set of inked, rolled-on fingerprint impressions can be classified or grouped into ridge patterns--loops, whorls and arches--arrestees who use aliases can be physically identified.
+Through centralized fingerprint repositories comprised of millions of fingerprint data, individual arrest histories can be maintained on habitual offenders.
 These fingerprint collections have been responsible for the apprehension of tens of thousands of fugitives.

-Crime scene latents can now be scanned into a massive computer--the Automated Fingerprint Identification System (AFIS)--and matched to single fingerprints in the data base.
-Identifying unknown crime scene latents involves both the ability to solve a crime and to prove who committed it.
+Crime scene latents can be scanned into a massive computer--the Automated Fingerprint Identification System (AFIS)--and matched to single fingerprints in the data base.
+Identifying unknown crime scene latents involves the ability to prove who committed the offense.

 No comments: